tribalfs/PixelsPub/README.md

 For macOS:  ```./adb devices ```

-  * If your device fails to connect to your computer, try connecting it a different USB port and/or using a different USB data cable.
+  * If your device fails to connect to your computer, try connecting it to a different USB port and/or using a different USB data cable.
 If still not connecting, your computer is possibly missing the USB driver for your phone.
 Check [here to download OEM USB drivers](https://developer.android.com/studio/run/oem-usb#Drivers).
 Once installed, reboot your PC and redo step no. 6.

 ### 7. Actual granting of WRITE_SECURE_SETTINGS permission to Pixels